-The visual description interpreter usually meets the group before that the event begins and distributes earphones, which are available in two models.
+The visual interpreter usually meets the group before that the event begins and distributes earphones, which are available in two models.

 One looks like a hoop, with a little box hanging under the chin.
 The other one, is a stand-alone box, connected to the ”ordinary headsets,” used for mobile phones.
 You are welcome to bring your own earphones if you want, most of the models fits!

-This equipment is a receiver that wirelessly transmits what the visual description interpreter says in his/her microphone.
+This equipment is a receiver that wirelessly transmits what the visual interpreter says in his/her microphone.
 The volume is adjusted via a large button on the box.